Our Club Constitution is below and contains the following information:

 All officers shall be elected at the A.G.M by members of ‘’the club’’.
 All officers are elected for the period of 1 year but may be re elected to the same office or another office the following year.

-The duties of the Club Committee shall be as follows:
+The duties of the Club Executive Committee shall be as follows:

 > To keep accurate accounts of the finances of ‘’the club’’ through the Treasurer.
 These should be available for reasonable inspection by members.

-> To co opt additional club members to the committee as and when the committee feels this is necessary
+> To co-opt additional club members to the committee as and when the committee feels

 > To make decisions on the basis of a simple majority vote.